-To begin, "Figure 5.6-4 Places of encrypt keys and strategies for protecting them." illustrates the various places in which keys used for encryption and related purposes in Android smartphones and tablets may exist, and outlines strategies for protecting them.
+To begin, "Fig. 5.6.4 Places of encrypt keys and strategies for protecting them" illustrates the various places in which keys used for encryption and related purposes in Android smartphones and tablets may exist, and outlines strategies for protecting them.

-Figure 5.6-4 Places of encrypt keys and strategies for protecting them.
+Fig. 5.6.4: Places of encrypt keys and strategies for protecting them

 The table below summarizes the asset classes of the assets protected by keys, as well as the protection policies appropriate for various asset owners.
-For more information on asset classes, please refer to "3.1.3 Asset Classification and Protective Countermeasures".
+For more information on asset classes, please refer to "3.1.3.
+Asset Classification and Protective Countermeasures".

-Asset owner Device User Application / Service Provider

-Asset level High Medium / Low High Medium / Low

-Key storage Protection policy

-location

-User's memory Improve password strength D Disallow the use of user

-passwords

-Application Encryption or Forbid Encryption or Forbid

-directory obfuscation of read/write obfuscation of read/write

-(non-public key data operations key data operations

-storage) from outside from outside

-the application the application

-APK file Obfuscation of key data

-Note: Be aware that most Java obfuscation tools, such as Proguard, do

-not obfuscate data (character) strings.

-SD card or Encryption or obfuscation of key data

-elsewhere (public

-storage)
+Asset owner Device User Application / Se rvice Provider Asset level High Medium / Low High Medium / Low Key storage lo- Protection policy 7 cation User's memory Improve password s strength Disallow the use of user passwords Application direc- Encryption or ob- Forbid read/write Encryption or ob- Forbid read/write tory (non-public fuscation of key operations from fuscation of key operations from storage) data outside the appli- data outside the appli- cation cation